rust-lang/reference/src/glossary.md

 Prelude, or The Rust Prelude, is a small collection of items - mostly traits - that are imported into very module of every crate.
 The traits in the prelude are pervasive.

+### Size

+The *size* of a value is the offset in bytes between successive elements in an array with that item type including alignment padding.

 ### Slice